francisuloko/Eminem/README.md

-# freeCodeCamp-TributePage
+# Eminem - Tribute Page

-freeCodeCamp Project to build a responsive Tribute Page
+> A responsive website built as a tribute to Eminem